gmcapra/Python-Machine-Learning/README.md

 - Principal Component Analysis (factor analysis)
 - Building Recommendation Systems based on dataset correlations

-The main libraries that will be used include:
+The main libraries that are used:
 - Pandas
 - Numpy
 - Seaborn